javi-cardenas/music-sheet-page-turner/README.md

-# Music Sheet Page Turner
+# Sheet Music Page Turner

-Our Music Sheet Page Turner was designed with reading and multitasking in mind.
-While devices for eBooks already exist, our solution aimed to provide a cheaper hands-free page-turning device for physical books.
+This page-turning device was designed with reading and multitasking in mind.
+While devices for eBooks already exist, our solution aimed to provide a cheaper hands-free alternative for physical sheet music books.

 ![Problem](Photos-Videos/motivation.png)